 Community Design Practice

 Mornings will be spent in lectures and tutorials to explore various sets of sustainable design principles (ecological design, deep design, permaculture design, design for sustainability).
-Zero Carbon Housing standards will be reviewed and (present and future legislation and trends) and students given first hand experience of integrated community design and applications of low and zero carbon technologies (LZCT).
+Zero Carbon Housing standards will be reviewed and (present and future legislation and trends) and participants given first hand experience of integrated community design and applications of low and zero carbon technologies (LZCT).
 A whole systems approach will be introduced through a more detailed investigation of the four dimensions of integrated sustainable community design (social, ecological, economic, and worldview).
 This approach will explore how synergies and interconnections between these dimensions can be designed-in and facilitated.

 Other topics that will be addressed during this residential intensive include a review of aims and objectives of integrated sustainable community design and zero carbon housing, and practice of their application.
 Case studies include: Co-housing projects around the world; ecovillages and sustainable community projects around the world; individual low and zero carbon houses at the Findhorn ecovillage (strawbale, timber breathing wall, etc); ecological sewage treatment projects (living machines, feed-back reactors, constructed wetlands, floating restorers, etc), a case study of the “Carbon Neutral Island Project” developed by Alex Walker Associates for HIE Moray; Industrial Ecology ( Exploring the Potential for a Moray Eco-Industrial Park) and more.

-As part of the Findhorn College’s whole person learning approach students will have the opportunity to participate in community activities in order to gain a deeper insight into the workings of the Findhorn ecovillage as a laboratory of sustainable community design.
+As part of the Findhorn College’s whole person learning approach participants will have the opportunity to participate in community activities in order to gain a deeper insight into the workings of the Findhorn ecovillage as a laboratory of sustainable community design.